ukff/kyma-environment-broker/docs/03-01-service-description.md

 Trial plan allows you to install Kyma on Azure, AWS, or GCP.
 The trial plan assumptions are as follows:
 - Kyma is uninstalled after 14 days and the Kyma cluster is deprovisioned after this time.
-- It's possible to provision only one Kyma Runtime per global account.
+- It's possible to provision only one SKR per global account.

 To reduce the costs, the Trial plan skips one of the [provisioning steps](./03-03-runtime-operations.md#provisioning).